krd5520/dp-for-rct-paper-replication/README.md

 - [X] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 Appropriate permission are documented in the LICENSE.txt file file.

-### License for Code
+### License for Data

-The code, scripts, and programs are licensed under a Modified BSD License.
-All other objects are licensed under Creative Commons/CC-BY-NC license.
+Simulation data are licensed under Creative Commons/CC-BY-NC license.
 See LICENSE.txt for details.

 ### Summary of Availability